-The lattice is a wonderful touch to allow diners to see the bubbly red filling leaking out of the edges, but even a classic round top with holes or slits cut into it will allow for a beautiful peek at the filling.
+The lattice is a wonderful touch to allow diners to see the bubbly red filling leaking out of the edges.
+Even a classic round top with holes cut into it will allow for a beautiful peek at the filling.
 There are so many creative ways to decorate and crimp your pies--I love trying different techniques.

 This pie is definitely one of my new favorite holiday pies!
 It brings the essence of cranberry sauce and sage--both often seen on the dinner table but not so much in dessert--into a whole new light.
 You may never look at these ingredients the same way again.